LKhoe/yarg-aggregator/README.md

 1. Navigate to the **Provider Control** panel on the right sidebar.
 2. Select a source (`Enchor`, `Rhythmverse`, or `All`).
 3. Click **Start Fetch**.
-4. The system will queue a job to fetch the latest songs.
+4. The system will start a background fetch on the backend.
 You can monitor progress in real-time.

 ### Browsing & Filtering
 *   Use the main table to browse songs.